LavissaWoW/DroneManagement/README.md

 ## Launching the API
 Download the project by either cloning the repo or download it as a ZIP.

 Note: Drone API Endpoint named "Simulate HW Fault" does not function the this time.

+Note2: Due to a small brain fart in terms of language terminology, one API has been named "Service".
+Do take note that this API uses the term "Service" in a repair/maintenance scope.
+Not in a computer science scope.
+This is consistent throughout the whole code base.

 ### Manually/CLI
 1. Navigate to the root folder of the project